 What is AIDS Walk Los Angeles?
 Where does my donation go?

-- CARE: primary medical, dental, and behavioral health care (as a federally qualified health center),
+- CARE: LGBTQ+ primary medical care, dental care, and behavioral health care (as a federally qualified health center),

 - SUPPORT: critical HIV support services (including the nation’s largest food bank for people living with HIV – the Vance North Necessities of Life Program),